selvianamutik/moonstrike/MOONSTRIKE_AGENTS.md

 ### 3.12 Quick Select Mega Menu (Global Component)

-Triggered by hamburger or "Services" nav item.
-Floating overlay.
+Triggered by "Services" nav item click.
+Floating overlay panel.

-1. Search bar: Search Game or Service
-2. Category tabs: ALL GAMES · ACTION RPG · TACTICAL SHOOTING · LOOTER SHOOTING
-3. Service grid — 4 columns, each column = one service category with 3–5 sub-service links
+**Layout:**
+1. Game tabs (horizontal, scrollable): `All · [Game Name] · [Game Name] · ...` — auto-populated from `Game` table WHERE `status = "active"`
+2. Service grid below the tabs:
+   - **"All" tab:** services grouped by game name (game name as a section header), then by `serviceCategory` as column headers, individual service links below each column
+   - **Single game tab:** service categories as column headers, individual service links below each column — no game header needed
+3. Each service link → navigates to `/services/[game]/[slug]`

+**Data source:** Auto-queried from `Service` table — no CMS entry needed.
+Filtered by selected game tab.
+Only `status = "active"` services shown.

 ---